Master of Business Administration (MBA)

 Admission Requirements

-The following admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 9 qualification.
+The following academic admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 9 qualification.
 Additional English language requirements for international students are provided in the next tab.

 • Applicants who have completed a postgraduate preparation program.

-For more information on admission requirements, please refer to the APIC Admission Policy.
+For more information on admission requirements including special entry requirements, please refer to the APIC Admission Policy.

-All applicants from a non-English speaking background applying to any postgraduate course at APIC must satisfy the following additional English language requirements:
+All applicants from a non-English speaking background applying to a Master or Graduate Diploma course at APIC must satisfy ONE of the following English language requirements:

 • IELTS Academic: overall band score of 6.5 or higher, with a minimum score of 6.0 in writing and speaking; OR

-• IBT (Internet-based TOEFL): overall score of 79 with a writing section minimum of 21 and speaking 18; OR
+• IBT (Internet-based TOEFL): Overall score of 79 with a writing section minimum of 21 and speaking 18; OR

 • Cambridge Certificate of Proficiency in English (CPE): Overall score 180, writing and speaking 180; OR